gitana/alpaca/README.md

-# Alpaca - jQuery Forms Made Easy #
+# Alpaca - Easy Forms for jQuery #

 Alpaca is the Easy Forms Engine for jQuery and Twitter Bootstrap.